manojvenaram/Open-Jacson-Networks/README.md

 ## Program
 ```

-DEVELOPED BY : Aashima Nazreen Sayeed S
+DEVELOPED BY : MANOJ CHOUDHARY V
-REGISTER NO : 212221240002
+REGISTER NO : 2122212400025
 # Experiment 6

 arr_time=float(input("Enter the mean inter arrival time of objects from Feeder (in secs): "))